drkhodakarami/drkhodakarami.github.io/Register.md

 ---
 > ##### ***`register(String name, AbstractBlock.Settings settings)`***

 You can use this method to register a simple block with provided custom settings.
-Take not that in the settings section we are not adding `.registryKey(someKey)` that is needed for 1.21.3 and forward.
+Take note that in the settings section we are not adding `.registryKey(someKey)` that is needed for 1.21.3 and forward.
 The library will handle it for you so that you don't need to be worried about this new change.

 Example usage:
 ```java